Flexible

 that some density regions are not optimally filled by the flexed

 structure.
-As an exercise, manually edit the connectivities or codebook
+As an exercise, you can manually edit the connectivities or

 vector positions to optimize the fit.